scasey18/CS420-Project/README.md

-Download and Compile all the files located in this folder. \n Run mainFile to launch the program
+Download and Compile all the files located in this folder. /n Run mainFile to launch the program